clef-men/article_tmc/popl25-author-response.md

--  In response to the suggestions for alternative proof methods in reviews A and C, we point out that the proof that the source and transformed programs are related in our program logic (Lemmas 7.1 and 7.2) is in fact relatively simple, a double induction that applies a few relevant rules of the program logic in each case.
+-  In response to the suggestions for alternative proof methods in reviews A and C, we point out that the proof that the source and transformed programs are related in our program logic (Lemmas 7.1 and 7.2) is in fact relatively simple: it is a double induction that applies a few relevant rules of the program logic in each case.

    We believe that the complexity of alternative proofs should be